geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 The goal also is not like, like if we do this in such a way, it'll work for everything

 ##### **Geohot** [[00:17:12](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1032)]
-that's kind of like llama too it's not just long oh sure i mean yes you got a similar transformer
+that's kind of like LLaMA too it's not just long oh sure i mean yes you got a similar transformer

 ##### **Geohot** [[00:17:19](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=1039)]
 stuff or attention stuff but not just the transformer and attention stuff right like